17 Serious Questions To Ask Yourself Before Getting Married

 While attraction is not the most important, it does matter.

-Marrying someone you’re not attracted to is mean and foolish.
+Marrying someone you’re not attracted to may not be the best idea.

-Why waste your and someone else’s time because marriage looks good on paper?
+And you don’t want to waste your and someone else’s time because marriage looks good on paper.

 It’s important to your relationship.

 2. Are you comfortable with their hygiene practices?

 If you like to bathe twice a day, are you comfortable with them taking a shower once a day?

 If you lived together before marriage, you’d notice these things.

 But if you didn’t stay together, it would make sense to ask them.

 Because you can’t start complaining now about something you knew before.